crowdfavorite-mirrors/wp-nextgen-gallery/readme.txt

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

-** Please note **

-NextGEN Gallery's flash slideshow option is powered by the JW Image Rotator from Long Tail Video.
-The Image Rotator is provided free as part of our plugin package thanks to a special arrangement with Long Tail Video.
-Over time, we will be moving away from reliance on this file.
-For more information, see the Long Tail Video website: http://www.longtailvideo.com.

 == Installation ==